 |405 The Laundry Project (B)||375 Leadership Road Trip: Where Are You Going?
 (B)||611 Explore the Outdoors (B)|

 HOME LIVING Everyone loves clean laundry but how do you do it?
 Learn about laundry machines and products, how to be environmentally friendly in the laundry room, and how to sort and clean laundry items.
 Experiment how heat affects different types of fibers too!
 For members of all ages with no experience in doing laundry.
 2015.

-If you would like to buy a print copy of a Perfect Stay-at-Home project or any other project book, you can order directly from extensionpubs.osu.edu with one of these special discounts for Ohio residents: FREE2020 (for free shipping) OR 20IN2020 (20% off the entire order).
-Use the coupon that works best for you.
-Orders can be shipped directly to a person’s home as long as it is an Ohio address.
+If you would like to buy a print copy of a Perfect Stay-at-Home Project or any other project book, you can order directly from extensionpubs.osu.edu.
+Ohio residents receive free shipping on orders of $20 or more with coupon FREE2021.
+Orders can shipped directly to any Ohio address.
 See printable ordering instructions HERE.

 There is no restriction on the number of times a coupon can be used.

 Please review your order carefully.
 Extension Publishing is not able to accept returns.